microsoft/WindowsAppSDK/specs/packagemanager/PackageManagement.md

 Additional functionality includes:

 * IsReady -- Is a package ready for use?
-* EnsureIsReady -- Is a package ready for use and, if not, make it so
+* EnsureReady -- Is a package ready for use and, if not, make it so
 * IsPackageRegistrationPending -- Is there an update waiting to install?
 * PackageSets -- Batch operations
 * PackageRuntimeManager -- Batch operations for use at runtime via Dynamic Dependencies